The2004/discord-chat-archiver/README.md

 # discord-dm-exporter

-<h1>Discord chat exporter for DMs</h1>
+<h1>⚠Disclaimer⚠</h1>
-<p>⚠Disclaimer⚠ Please note that using this script you are violating Discord terms of service and you may get your Discord account terminated for self-botting.<br> ‼‼USE IT AT YOUR OWN RISK ‼‼</p>
+<p>Please note that using this script you are violating Discord terms of service and you may get your Discord account terminated for self-botting.<br> ‼‼USE IT AT YOUR OWN RISK ‼‼</p>

 <h2>How to use ⁉<br></h2>
 <p>On line 7, put your Discord token in quotes</p>